essif-lab/framework/docs/tev2/overview/40-tev2-terminology-curation.md

 # TEv2 - Terminology Curation

-:::caution
+:::danger This page is deprecated.
-This page is deprecated.
 The current version can be found at https://tno-terminology-design.github.io/tev2-specifications/docs/tev2/overview/tev2-terminology-curation
 :::

 :::caution